-When it comes to careers in STEM women are significantly underrepresented.
-This article explores the why’s behind this anomaly, why it’s important to address it and offers resources for closing the gap for women interested in careers in STEM.
+When it comes to careers in STEM, women are significantly underrepresented.
+In this article I’m going to explore the why’s behind this anomaly, why it’s important to address it and offer resources to help close the gap for women in STEM.

-- Increased Innovation: When you hire employees with different ideas, perspectives,and life experiences, they are able to drive innovation by offering unique solutions.
+When you hire employees with different ideas, perspectives, and life experiences, they are able to drive innovation by offering unique solutions.

-- Strong Demand: The demand for STEM careers is high.
+The demand for STEM careers is high offering more opportunities.

-- Role Models Matter: More female representation in STEM will inspire and encourage younger up-and-coming generations.
+More women in STEM will inspire and encourage younger up-and-coming generations of females.

 We’ve seen real strives over the past 50 years.
 In 1970, women made up 38% of the workforce but only 8% of STEM workers.
 By 2019, the U.S. Census Bureau reported women made up 48% of the workforce and 27% were STEM workers.

-- Women are over-represented in health-related jobs 🩺 (Women 74% healthcare practitioners/techs).
+- Women are over-represented in health-related jobs (Women make up 74% of healthcare practitioners/techs).

 - Female-led startups are by far the most fruitful industry sector for women in STEM, according to Pitchbook, thanks to female medical practitioners who transition to become entrepreneurs.